sil-dictionary-lexical-services/CheckCrossRefs/README.md

 SAMPLE FILES:
  There is a folder called SampleData with enough files for you to test this script to see how it works.

   * SampleEnglish-BeforeCheckRefs.db	Sample input file
   * check_cf-Eng.ini					The .ini file, customized for this database
   * check_cf_special-Eng.pl				The script modified to use this custom .ini file
-  * SampleEnglish-AfterCheckRefs.db		Shows what the output should look like
-  * CheckRefs-Log.db					Show what the log looks like for this data

 SAMPLE USAGE:
  To run this customized script on this sample data, type this at the command line, when you are in a directory that includes the script, the .ini file, and the input SFM file.

    perl check_cf_special-Eng.pl

+SAMPLE OUTPUT (in ExpectedOutput folder):

+  * SampleEnglish-AfterCheckRefs.db		Shows what the output should look like
+  * CheckRefs-Log.db					Show what the log looks like for this data